 1. Understand why you need a small business loan

-Is a business loan is a good idea in the first place?
-Before starting the process of getting a small business loan you should be able to succinctly answer why you need the loan.
+Is getting a business loan is a good idea in the first place?
+Before starting the process of how to obtain a business loan, you should be able to succinctly answer why you need the loan.

 Knowing why you need a loan is essential when creating a business plan (which many lenders look at) and will also help narrow down the type of loan you need.
 You might even find you’re better suited for an alternative financing option instead.